feltech/test2test/README.md

   [Google C++ Testing Framework](https://github.com/google/googletest)
   - [Boost.Test](http://www.boost.org/doc/libs/1_61_0/libs/test/doc/html/index.html) =>
   [Catch](https://github.com/philsquared/Catch)
-* There is some support clever matches, but it's probable that comments/strings containing e.g. brackets, may confuse the parsing.
+* There is some support for clever matches, but it's probable that comments/strings containing e.g. brackets, may confuse the parsing.
 * Fixtures are annoying to convert.
 If you use fixtures you will get compilation errors - there is some manual tidying that has to be done after using the script.